We adhere to the guidance set out by Wandsworth Council and give priority to;

 - Children looked after, or who have an allocated social worker who has provided written support of the application or children who are the subject of adoption, residence order, child arrangements order or special guardianship who were previously looked after by a Local Authority.

 - Children who are recommended for a place at that school following an action plan agreed by a multi-disciplinary group e.g. a ‘Team Around the Child’ (TAC).
 In some cases where there is a particular need, places can be given to children from the age of two years.

 - Children with professionally supported educational, medical or social needs.

 - Children who live nearest to the school by a straight line between your home and the centre of the school site calculated by Wandsworth Council’s Geographical Information System.

 Please note: Parents are required to review their eligibility every 3 months.

-We offer part-time places for 4 mornings or afternoons and 1 full day to provide 15 hours of nursery education.
+We offer part-time places for 4 mornings or afternoons and 1 full day to provide 15 hours of free nursery education.
 The pupil: staff ratio is approximately 1 adult to 8 children for our 3-4 year olds and 1 adult to 3 children for our 2-3 year olds.